floatzcss/floatz/README.md

 See it live: http://codepen.io/floatz/pen/vtnwC (Centered liquid, 1 fixed column)<br />
 See it live: http://codepen.io/floatz/pen/uybke (Centered liquid, 2 fixed columns)

+TODO: One page layout example<br />
+TODO: Examples with equal heights

 ### Layouting pages with panels
+Since version 1.2.0 **floatz** provides a layouting mechanism called *panel layout*.
+With this mechanism, that has its origins in [Google Web Toolkit](http://www.gwtproject.org/doc/latest/DevGuideUiPanels.html) it is possible to create modern desktop like layouts that are utilizing the whole browser view port.
+This kind of layout mechanism gets even more interesting in times of mobile apps.

 To be continued ...